fleetdm/fleet/handbook/engineering.md

 Keep in mind that this can feel jarring to the OP.
 The effect is worse if issues are closed automatically by a bot (See [balderashy/sails#3423](https://github.com/balderdashy/sails/issues/3423#issuecomment-169751072) and [balderdashy/sails#4057](https://github.com/balderdashy/sails/issues/4057) for examples of this.)

 To provide another way of tracking status without closing issues altogether, consider using the green labels that begin with "+".
 To explore them, type `+` from GitHub's label picker.

+### Version support

+In order to provide the most accurate and efficient support, Fleet will only target fixes based on the latest released version.
+Fixes in current versions will not be backported to older releases.

+Community version supported for bug fixes: **Latest version only**

+Community support for support/troubleshooting: **Current major version**

+Premium version supported for bug fixes: **Latest version only**

+Premium support for support/troubleshooting: **All versions**

 ### Sources